csynbiosys/AMIGO2R2016b/README.md

 git clone <this-repo>
 git checkout Experiment-Gungi
 cd AMIGO2R2016/Examples/In_Silico_Loop
-matlab -nodesktop -nosplash -r "run_in_silico_experiment('Gungi-batch1', 50); quit;"
+matlab -nodesktop -nosplash -r "run_in_silico_experiment('Gungi-batch1', 5, 50); quit;"
 ```

-This will run 50 runs and created files starting with "Gungi-batch1"
+This will run 50 runs each spliting the experiment into 5 sub-experiments  and created
+files starting with "Gungi-batch1-5loops".